kittykatattack/smoothie/README.md

 });

 ```
-You can see that the first three options are the `PIXI` global object,
+You can see that the first argument is the `PIXI` global object.
+The first
-and the `renderer` and `stage` that you created in the first steps.
+two options are the `renderer` and `stage` that you created in the first steps.
 (`root` refers to the "root container" object in your display list
 sprite hierarchy.)